Built-in Tools

 instruction:

-"Interact with users to gather requirements and approvals, then perform file operations based on their input and decisions",
+"Interact with users to gather requirements and approvals, then perform file operations based on their input",

 tools: [new UserInteractionTool(), new FileOperationsTool()],